Muslim Magomayev (musician): Early life

 Muslim Magomayev represented one of the most respected artistic dynasties in Azerbaijan.
 His grandfather Muslim Magomayev (1885–1937), a friend and contemporary of the prominent Azerbaijani composer Uzeyir Hajibeyov, was one of the founders of modern Azerbaijani classical music.
-Magomayev's father, Mahammad Magomayev, who died two days prior to the defeat of Nazi Germany in World War II while serving as a soldier in the Soviet Army, was a gifted scenic designer; and his mother, Aishet Kinzhalova, was an actress, who deserted him with his grandmother when he was less than a year old.
-Magomayev's father was of mixed origin whose parents moved to Azerbaijan from Chechnya and Georgia respectively, whereas his Adygea-born mother was paternally of Turkish origin and maternally of Adyghe and Russian descent.
+Magomayev's father, Mahammad Magomayev, who died two days prior to the defeat of Nazi Germany in World War II while serving as a soldier in the Soviet Army, was a gifted scenic designer; and his mother, Aishet Kinzhalova, was an actress, who deserted him with his paternal grandmother when he was less than a year old.
+Magomayev's father was of mixed origin whose parents moved to Azerbaijan from Chechnya and Georgia respectively, whereas his Adygea-born mother was paternally of Turkish origin and maternally of Circassian (Adyghe) and Russian descent.
 However, when asked about his ethnicity, Magomayev considered himself Azerbaijani.

-Abandoned by his mother after his father's death, Magomayev was raised by his paternal grandmother.
-He learned to play the piano as a child, and began to take voice lessons at the age of 14.
+After his adoption by his grandmother he learned to play the piano as a child, and began to take voice lessons at the age of 14.
 As a teenager, he became interested in Italian songs, American jazz, and other styles of popular music.
 He majored in piano and composition at the Baku Academy of Music.